audibleblink/xordump/readme.md

 **OPSEC consideration** If you lose the race, AV may see the dumpfile and say something.

-miniDump and seDebug code swiped from Merlin C2, written by @C-Sto
+Part of the miniDump and seDebug code written by @C-Sto

 ## Building / Usage